pinto-org/tractor-operator/README.md

 By default, the bot runs in preview mode.
 To enable execution, set `EXECUTION_MODE=execute` in your `.env` file.

-## Customization

-To implement your specific on-chain action logic:

-1. Update the `checkActionCanBeExecuted()` function in `src/index.ts` to determine when the action should be executed.
-2. Update the `executeAction()` function in `src/index.ts` to perform the action when conditions are met.

 ## Security Notes

 - Never commit your `.env` file containing your private key